japhba/japhba.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD student in [Jonathan Kadmon's group](https://neuro-theory.org/research) in Jerusalem, studying the inductive bias of **chaos in the brain**.
-Before that, I worked with Moritz Helias on the **kernel limit of recurrent neural networks**.
+I am a PhD student in [Jonathan Kadmon's group](https://neuro-theory.org/research) in Jerusalem, studying the cognitive implications of **chaos in the brain**.
+Before that, I worked with [Moritz Helias]() to build a **theoretical framework based on the kernel method** to  disentangle apparently conflicting sides to chaos: Expressivity by virtue of its high-dimensional dynamics and instability due to the entailed sensitivity to initial conditions.

-More broadly, I am fascinated in the detail and structure that evolution has equipped the brain with.
-Yet, we see that challenging computation is incresingly possible with artifical neural networks.
-This points towards the suitability of networks as a universal substrate of intelligence.
-To me, this makes the quest for the brain all the more exciting: It points to not just any, but a especially efficient solution to intelligence that it implements.
+More broadly, I am excited about the synergies between artificial and biological neural systems that have empowered both machine learning and neuroscience throughout their history.